Eglinton Country Park: Micro history

 After the castle had been un-roofed circa 1925 the estate largely continued for some time to be in the hands of the Montgomeries.
-Eglinton Mains farm was eventually abandoned and all the stock and equipment moved by a special train from Montgreenan railway station to Tonbridge Wells in Kent.
+Eglinton Mains farm was eventually abandoned and all the stock and equipment moved by a special train from Montgreenan railway station to Tunbridge Wells in Kent.

 The Redburn burn runs through the Eglinton estate from near Stanecastle and is named after the very high red iron salt content.
 It runs through the nearby 'Garnock Floods' Scottish Wildlife Trust nature reserve before flowing into the Garnock.

 The Earls of Eglinton were keen hunters and the Eglinton Kennels (previously called Laigh Moncur) are situated off the B 785 Kilwinning to Benslie road.

 Beside the Irvine New Town trail at the Old Wood is a large piece of machinery that appears to be of a military nature.
 This is actually a 'grubber' or 'rooter' which Robert Howie & Sons brought in to remove many of the old estate trees and create new pasture land.
 It was restored recently as part of a Countryside Ranger led project.

 A boat house was present in 1828 beside the River Garnock, just below the old Redburn House on a loop of the river that was cut off and filled in as shown on the 25 inch OS map.
 The same map shows an area called 'Game Keppers' near Corsehill, the abode of estate Game keepers.

 The small gates from Stanecastle were purchased and restored by Lord Robert Crichton-Stuart circa 1970, husband of Lady Janet Montgomerie, daughter of Archibald Montgomerie, 16th Earl of Eglinton and Winton.
 Upon Lord Robert's death in 1976 they passed to a Mr. Simon Younger, in Haddington.
 The large gates were beyond 'economic' restoration.